-Michigan Supreme Court passes on clerk dispute in Oakley
+Michigan Supreme Court passes on Oakley clerk dispute

 Oakley — After hearing arguments, the Michigan Supreme Court won’t step into a dispute over whether a village clerk can be sued under the state’s open meetings law.